tpluscode/tpluscode.github.io/source/_posts/2018-05-27-hidden-gem-sqllocaldb.markdown

 comments: true
 ---

-SQL Serve LocalDB is not something new to me.
+SQL Server LocalDB is not something new to me.
 The ability quickly to run, and destroy a database without much hassle has been great aid in running test code which was meant to target a live SQL database.
 That said, it wasn't always without any hassle at all.
 I tried various tools which make it a bit easier than the command line tool but nothing was perfect.
 Until recently, when I've discovered the humbly named [NuGet package][p] which